New and pre-start businesses will find useful information on this page.

-Boost; Lancashire’s Business Growth Hub offers specialist support to help new startup businesses in the county survive and thrive.
-We’ve already helped more than 600 people set up a business in Lancashire.
-Don’t miss out, apply for free Startup Lancashire support today.
+Boost, Lancashire’s Business Growth Hub, offers free, specialist support to help new startup businesses in the county survive and thrive.

 The Growing Club offers funded courses for women considering the option of setting up a business.
 Courses look at your skills, what it means to run a business and available support.

 Women completing the course and who are ready to start a business can then feed into the next startup course for 12 months of taught input and support from other women running businesses, to make sure that your business has the best possible chance of growing.

 The U Start project, part-funded by the European Regional Development Fund, aims to assist people to develop their business ideas at pre-start stage, to register new ventures, and to develop them over their earliest stages of trading.

 Are you over 18, and have a great new business idea?
 Do you (or your partner) currently receive Jobseeker's Allowance, Employment and Support Allowance or Income Support?
 You could get help to start up in business.

 The Hive, delivered by Co-operatives UK in partnership with The Co-operative Bank, offers up to 10 days bespoke business support, mentoring and training for start‑up co‑ops.

 The Hive support is open to groups in the process of starting a co-operative, newly incorporated co-ops and in the early days of trading, and can help you to quickly set up your co-op, develop your business idea and become a sustainable and growing business.

 Assembly Rooms Emporium (indoor market in Lancaster) - free pitches/studio space for start ups for one month.